 Non-exchange revenues arise from the federal government's power to demand payments from and receive donations from the public.
 The Fund's primary source of revenue is annual assessments levied on insurance carriers and self-insured employers.
 Assessments are recognized as non-exchange revenue when due.
+Refunds of assessment collections are recognized as contra revenue when issued.
 In the case of amounts received by the Fund from defaulted carriers which are being held as security by authority of Section 32 of LHWCA, revenue is recognized at the time benefits are paid.
-In FY 2018, OWCP began presenting revenue related to defaulted carriers as a separate line item on the Statement of Changes in Net Position instead of including it with the assessment revenue.
 The Fund also receives interest on Fund investments and on federal Funds in the possession of non-federal entities.
 The Fund also receives revenue from fines and penalties assessed in accordance with various sections of LHWCA.